Table of Contents

 As an alternative to a traditional sweet potato casserole, bake sweets in a dish topped with a dash of cinnamon and a drizzle of honey.
 Top them with crushed candied pecans just before serving.

-✓ If you're hosting, swap out unhealthy ingredients with healthier ones.
-If you're unsure where to start or how to replace highly-processed foods with healthier, FfL-friendly (clean, nutritious, good-for-you) choices, our FULLforLife Website has the FULL breakdown on healthy, whole food swaps.
+- If you’re hosting, swap out unhealthy ingredients with healthier ones.
+If you’re unsure where to start or how to replace highly-processed foods with healthier, FfL-friendly (clean, nutritious, good-for-you) choices, our Busy Woman's Guide to Real Food has the FULL breakdown on healthy, whole food swaps.

 When Laying Out the Food Spread